 4.7 Effects on ability to drive and use machines

 No studies on the effects on the ability to drive and use machines have been performed.
 No detrimental effects on such activities are predicted from the pharmacology of belimumab.
-The clinical status of the subject and the adverse reaction profile of Benlysta should be borne in mind when considering the patient's ability to perform tasks that require judgement, motor or cognitive skills.
+It is recommended that the clinical status of the subject and the adverse reaction profile of Benlysta be borne in mind when considering the patient's ability to perform tasks that require judgement, motor or cognitive skills.

 4.8 Undesirable effects